dappforce/subsocial-docs/docs/develop/grill-chat/Extensions.md

 }
 ```

-> In the following pages, we will see how to create an extension for images in the Grill app.
+> Learn how to build an extension from scratch in our [Zero to Hero Guide](/docs/zero-to-hero/extension/overview).